pnnl/ML4AlgComb/mheight_function/README.md

 **Math question (solved):** Re-discover the notion of mheight.

 **ML task:** Given a permutation, predict the mheight.
-Since permutations of $n$ can only take mheight values $0,1,\dots,n-4$, we frame this as a classification problem.
+Since for small permutations mheight can only take a limited number of values (for instance it is easy to see that it must be less that $n$ for permutations of $n$ elemets), we frame this as a classification problem.

 ## Data Generation